 Munnar rises as three mountain streams merge - Mudrapuzha, Nallathanni and Kundala.
 1,600 m above sea level, this hill station was once the summer resort of the erstwhile British Government in South India.
+One of the most sought after honeymoon destinations in Kerala, Munnar is replete with resorts and logding facilities that fit a wide rage of budgets.
 Sprawling tea plantations, picturesque towns, winding lanes and holiday facilities make this a popular resort town.
 Among the exotic flora found in the forests and grasslands here is the Neelakurinji.
-This flower which bathes the hills in blue once in every twelve years, will bloom next in 2018.
+This flower which bathes the hills in blue once in every twelve years, will bloom next in 2030.
 Munnar also has the highest peak in South India, Anamudi, which towers over 2,695 m.
-Anamudi is an ideal spot for trekking.

 Let us now explore some of the options in and around Munnar that would provide travellers ample opportunities to enjoy the captivating hill station of Munnar.

 One of the main attractions near Munnar is the Eravikulam National Park.
 This park is famous for its endangered inhabitant - the Nilgiri Tahr.
 Spread over an area of 97 sq. km., this park is also home to several species of rare butterflies, animals and birds.
 A great place for trekking, the park offers a magnificent view of the tea plantations caressed by blankets of mists.
 The park becomes a hot destination when the hill slopes here get covered in a carpet of blue, resulting from the flowering of the Neelakurinji.
 It is a plant endemic to this part of the Western Ghats which blooms once in twelve years.

 Located inside the Eravikulam National Park is the Anamudi Peak.
 This is the highest peak in South India, standing at a height of over 2700 m.
 Treks to the peak are allowed with permission from the Forest and Wildlife authorities at Eravikulam.